openemail/openemail-docs-v1/docs/index.md

 ### Commercial support

-For commercial support contact [sales@cybergate.lk](mailto:sales@cybergate.lk) or get a support subscription at [Cybergate](https://www.cybergate.lk/openemail#support).
+For commercial support contact [sales@cybergate.lk](mailto:sales@cybergate.lk) or get a support subscription at [Cybergate](https://www.cybergate.lk/solutions).

-A fully featured managed mailcow is also available [here](https://www.servercow.de/mailcow#managed).
+A fully featured managed **openemaill** is also available.
+Please contact [Amila](+(94)77316545) for more details

+## Migrate to openemaill at no cost

+We are happy to announce you that you can easily migrate from Zimbra, Microsoft Exchange & Office 365 hosted email or any other email service without compromising any of the major email and collaboration features like Addressbook, Calendar, Task and Contact sharing, public folders, resource sharing, Microsoft Outlook and Mobile Sync with native ActiveSync protocol.

+## openemail is Absolutely Free

+As you well aware that email is by far the most widely use business application of the Internet.
+A single owner business to large enterprise primarily rely on email as their first line of business communication.
+The intention of this comprehensive free guide is to help you getting **openermail** deployed FREE if you have in house systems engineering skills. openemail is 100% free in terms of software licensing that blocks you from scaling your business.

 ### Community support